GID BIO aims to close a healthcare gap with the launch of a cost-effective treatment for those suffering from osteoarthritis

-After completing a randomized controlled Phase IIb clinical trial using an FDA-approved study design, GID BIO successfully met all safety and efficacy endpoints, with 88% of subjects responding greater than placebo and reporting a median 87% improvement in pain, stiffness and function after one year, and no serious or device-related adverse events after two years.
+After completing an FDA compliant, multi-site, randomized, placebo-controlled Phase IIb clinical trial, GID BIO successfully met all safety and efficacy endpoints, with 88% of subjects responding greater than placebo and reporting a median 87% improvement in pain, stiffness and function after one year, and no serious or device-related adverse events after two years.
 With conditional approval from the Food and Drug Administration for a pivotal study, GID BIO’s 120-minute outpatient procedure allows patients to heal with only one month of recovery time.

 GID’s tissue-based technology is part of precision medicine widely recognized as the future of U.S. healthcare.
 Innovative treatment approaches can lead to affordable, minimally invasive therapies to transform a patient’s recovery from chronic conditions and help reduce a national burden.